winniezzl/winniezzl.github.io/_pages/about.md

 - 🔍 **Open Source Software Governance**
 - 🧩 **Software Component Analysis**
 - ⚙️ **Automatic CI/CD**

+I am leading a research group named **OSSSC Team**, focusing on the security and governance of open source software.

 Welcome to reach out to me if you are interested in my research or have any questions!